Germany's new COVID rules, explained | DW | 11.10.2021

 New rules are coming into force as Germany continues its battle against the coronavirus.
 Two groups of people are getting particular attention.

 Three million people over the age of 60 remain unvaccinated.
 Pressure is mounting to change that, short of implementing an actual vaccine requirement.
-Much of public life in Germany now requires proof of test, vaccination, or recovery.
+Much of public life in Germany now requires proof of test, vaccination or recovery from COVID-19.
 In some places, only the latter two will do.

-Starting on November 1, the unvaccinated will not receive compensation for lost pay if coronavirus measures forced them to quarantine.
+Starting on November 1, unvaccinated people will not receive compensation for lost pay if coronavirus measures force them to quarantine.

-The loss of earnings for all citizens who have to quarantine and cannot work because of a suspected or actual coronavirus infection has, until now, been paid for by the state.
+The loss of earnings for all citizens who have to quarantine and cannot work because of a suspected or actual coronavirus infection has, until now, been covered by the state.

-Health Minister Jens Spahn defended the new move, saying: "Why should others pay for the fact that someone has decided not to be vaccinated?"
-He did stress that it is still the right of every citizen to choose not to get vaccinated.
+Health Minister Jens Spahn has defended the new move.
+"Why should others pay for the fact that someone has decided not to be vaccinated?" he said.
+He did stress, however, that it is still the right of every citizen to choose not to get vaccinated.
 His center-right Christian Democrat party (CDU) has staunchly opposed compulsory vaccinations across the board.

 "It is not about pressure, it is about fairness," said Spahn.